 -

 Confidentiality.
-If the AI tool sends client documents to a public service like ChatGPT, you have breached client confidentiality.
-Use only tools that process data under a written confidentiality and data protection agreement, with the data held in the UK or EEA.
+If the AI tool sends client documents to a public service like ChatGPT without lawful authority, proper confidentiality terms, and appropriate safeguards, you may have breached client confidentiality.
+Whether there is a breach depends on the tool's terms, enterprise settings, what data was sent, and whether the client consented.
+Use only tools that process data under a written confidentiality and data protection agreement, with data held in the UK or EEA where possible; if data is processed outside the UK, verify an adequacy decision, IDTA, or UK Addendum is in place.
 We cover the practical detail in our guide to UK GDPR for law firms using AI.

 -